 The defence of ‘diminished responsibility’ can also be used to downgrade a murder charge to one of manslaughter.
 The penalty for manslaughter under section 310 of the Code is also life imprisonment.
 However, unlike murder, mitigating circumstances of the offence can be taken into consideration by the Judge to impose a lesser sentence, and this is most commonly the case.

-A charge of attempted murder is defined in section 306 of the Criminal Code 1899, and can be laid if you attempt to kill another person, or do any act which is likely to endanger human life.
-The person may live due to interceding medical treatment, or other reason, so the fact they didn’t die does not reduce the seriousness of the offence.
-The penalty is life imprisonment, however, as for manslaughter, the penalty can be reduced through mitigating circumstances being taken into consideration.
+A charge of attempted murder is defined in section 306 of the Code.
+This charge will be laid if a person makes a serious attempt to kill another person or deliberately do any act which is likely to endanger human life.
+While the victim may survive due to interceding medical treatment, or some other reason, this fact does not reduce the seriousness of the offence.
+The maximum penalty for this offence is also life imprisonment.
+However, similar to the treatment of manslaughter charges, the penalty can be reduced when mitigating circumstances are taken into consideration by the Court.